On this page, you will find resources that you can use to help you teach climate change in your classroom:

 Below are videos that we recommend for study in the classroom:

 - Manitoba Emissions, Manitoba Solutions – This 15-minute video presents an overview of Manitoba’s greenhouse gas emission profile; where our GHG emissions come from and what the recent trends have been.
-It also suggests some ideas for solution within the Manitoba context.
+It also suggests some ideas for solutions within the Manitoba context.
 It was produced in 2016 and features Climate Change Connection’s own Curt Hull.
 If you like this presentation, we can come to you.
 You can request a presentation for your school, business, or organization.

 - The Implications of Climate Change in Manitoba – This 14½-minute video features Dr Danny Blair from the University of Winnipeg.
 Danny provides an overview of the changes that have occurred in Manitoba’s climate in the last few decades.
-He then uses the computer projections compiled by the Prairie Climate Centre in their Climate Atlas project to give us insight into what we might expect in the future.
+He also uses the computer projections compiled by the Prairie Climate Centre in their Climate Atlas project to give us insight into what we might expect in the future.

 - Years of Living Dangerously – Years of Living Dangerously is a 9-part Showtime documentary television series focusing on climate change that premiered on April 13, 2014.
 James Cameron, Jerry Weintraub, Arnold Schwarzenegger, and clean energy investor and environmental activist Daniel Abbasi are executive producers of the series.
 The weekly episodes feature celebrity investigators, who each have a history of environmental activism, and well-known journalists, each of whom have a background in environmental reportage.
 These “correspondents” travel to areas around the world and throughout the U.S. affected by global warming to interview experts and ordinary people affected by, and seeking solutions to, the impacts of climate change.